 The Regia Aeronautica Italiana (Italian Royal Air Force--RAI) was the air force of the Kingdom of Italy.
 It had operated as a unit of the Royal Italian Army during World War I, but was created as a independent service (1923).
 The RAI played a major role in the Italian invasion of Ethiopian (1935), primarily by using poison gas in the country side and bombing cities, especially Addis Ababa.
 The RAI was poorly equipped in European terms, but Ethiopia had no air force with which to oppose the Italians.
 Without these terror operations, it would have taken much more time for the Italians to occupy Ethiopia.
 The RAI along with the Luftwaffe was deployed in the Spanish Civil War (1936-39).
 At the onset of World War II (1939), the RAI had an impressive 3,300 aircraft, but only about 2,000 were operational and most were obsolete types.
 The RAI was the smallest and most poorly equipped of the three Axis air forces.
 The RAI had, for example, only 166 modern fighters.
 The Macchi MC-200 and Fiat G-50 were the best Italian fighters, but were slower than Allied fighters.
 The RAI's primary fighter was the obsolete Fiat CR-42 biplane.
 The RAI was ill prepared for a modern European war.
 And the small national aircraft industry was unable to improve that situation during the War.
 Not only was the Italian aviation industry small, but it used inefficient production methods.
 Their German allies offered technical assistance, but this did not materially improve the situation, in part because the Italians did not want to admit their technical inferiority.
 Fortunately for Italy, the Germans at the time Italy declared war had largely defeated France which had a modern air force, but this left Britain to contend with.
 Despite its small size and inferior aircraft types, the RAI could have played an important role in the War if it had been effectively used to support the Italian Navy in the Mediterranean sea battles with the British Royal Navy (1940-41).
 It was not.
 Not only did the RAI not contribute meaningfully to the Axis war effort, the Germans had to deploy the Luftwaffe in force to support the Italian war effort.

 All three major Alied countries had substantial air forces.
 Britain and France allowed the Germans to gain a substantial advantage in the inter-War era.
 This was a factor in the fall of France (1940) and as a result, France did not play an important role in the air war, nor did the Germans use the French aircradt industry in theie war effort.
 The British, however, had an aviation industry comparable to the Germans and by the time of the Battle of Britain were actually out producung the Germans.
 But what mafde the critical difference in the War was the American aviation industry.
 The United States during inter inter-War era developed the largest aviation industry in the world.
 Government air mail and military contracts helped, but the primary driver was capitalism--the public demand for commercial air travel.
-This gave the United States the capability of building a large air force, but the Axis powers had no idea just how large nor for that matter did the U.S. military.
+This gave the United States the capability of building a large air force.
+And large segments of the autiomobile and other industries could be trnformed to expsnd the aviation indudtry.
+This potential was far larger than any other country posseessed.
+The Axis powers had no idea just how large nor for that matter did the U.S. military.
 The Germans could not match the Americans in quantity, quality was a different issue.
-They had a substantial technological capability, but it was America that produced effective aircraft that won the war in the air.
+They had a substantial technological capabilityvat first, but it was America that eventually produced highly effective aircraft that won the war in the air.

 The Soviet Union began the war with the emense Red Air Force.
 Poor positioning and obsolete aircraft allowed the Luftwaffe to essentially destroy the Red Air Force during the first weeks of Barbsrossa (June 1941).
 Stalin was more concerned about giving Hitler an excuse for war than strenthening defenses.
 Red Air Force Units instead of striking back began to plead for permission from Moscow to do so.
 As a result, the Luftwaffe dominated the skies for the first year and a half of the savage fighting on the Eastern Front.
 The Soviet Union Uniom was, however, too large for the Luftwaffe to have the same impact as it had in on the more limited battlefields of Western Europe.
 The Red Air Force had to be rebuilt, but by the time of the Stalingrad offensive (November 1942) was in a position to make a substantial battlefireld contribution.
 The focus of the revived Red Air Force was on fighters, especially ground support fighter bombers that could kill tanks.
 As a result, the mot famed Red Air Force plasne became the tank killing